Edu Pamintuan

-Edgardo "Edu" Pamintuan Jr. is a Filipino politician.
+Edgardo "Edu" de Guzman Pamintuan Jr. (born July 21, 1980) is a Filipino politician and businessman.
 He is currently serving as a member of the Angeles City Council since 2022; a position he previously held from 2010 to 2019.

+Early life and education

+Pamintuan was born on July 21, 1980 to Edgardo Pamintuan and Herminia de Guzman.
+He studied Holy Family Academy for his high school education.
+He also studied San Beda College, where he finished the degree of economics with computer applications.

 Political career

+Angeles City Council (2010–2019)

-In 2010 elections, Pamintuan became a councilor in Angeles City until 2019.
+In 2010 elections, Pamintuan became a councilor in Angeles City where he served for three consecutive terms.

+2019 Angeles City vice mayoralty bid

-In 2019 elections, Pamintuan ran for vice mayor in Angeles City with his running mate Bryan Matthew Nepomuceno but they both lost.
+In 2019 elections, Pamintuan ran for vice mayor of Angeles City with his running mate Bryan Matthew Nepomuceno who ran for mayor but they both lost.

+Return to Angeles City Council (2022–present)

-In 2022 elections, Pamintuan came back as councilor in Angeles City.
+In 2022 elections, Pamintuan returned as councilor in Angeles City.

+Personal life

+Pamintuan is married to Nicole Ablan.